Showing posts with label Honor Boards. Show all posts

 Thomas Keddie

 Kidd, James Edward (SN 64477) James enlisted on May 21, 1918.
 He was a 20 year old coach trimmer.
 He was the son of James and Margaret (nee Keane) Kidd of Nar Nar Goon.
 His father, James, was a blacksmith.
-James Returned to Australia on July 3, 1919.
+James Returned to Australia on July 3, 1919 and he died in Mount Gambier in December 1953.

 Lamb, Charles Hargrave (SN 3092) Charles was the son Joseph and Annie Lamb.
 Joseph Lamb was listed in the 1909 and 1914 Electoral Rolls at Nar Nar Goon, his occupation was a boot maker.
 Charles, a blacksmith, was 18 when he enlisted on December 4, 1914.
 He Returned to Australia in March 1916 to recover from a gun shot wound to the neck.
 He re-enlisted on February 2, 1917 and was Killed in Action, in Belgium, on October 4, 1917.
 When he enlisted in 1917, his father was deceased and his mother, Annie, lived in East Brunswick.
 Charles was honored with a tree in the Memorial Grove at the Tynong State School which was planted in 1917.
 Read about this here.